 Will treatment involve surgery?

 Yes.
 However, this is only for very few patients that medical treatment fail.
-Also, women with collection of pus will need surgery.
+Also, women with collection of pus may need drainage or surgery.

 How is PID treated in pregnancy?